kaizen-ai/kaizenflow/dev_scripts/chatgpt/example_data/gpt_linted_dropcontact.how_to_guide.md

   `DropContact` API
 - It takes three sequences of data (can be a Python list, pandas column, etc.) and an API key for DropContact
-- The processing time is approximately 50 entries per minute
+- The processing time is approximately 50 requests per minute
 - In any notebook, run the following script to get a pandas dataframe representing the data returned from DropContact: